EvanBurnette/samplekiller/Backlog of User Stories.md

 <!-- 1.
 As a sound designer, I want to keep track of the samples I have already categorized -->

 1. Use JSZip on the client to zip the samples up for export
+1. Users can see the size of the sample pack in megabytes

 ### In Progress